透视图(图形)

 摘要

-Abstract Human induced pluripotent stem cell-derived cardiomyocytes (hiPSC-CMs) are a New Approach Methodology (NAM) used in regulatory submissions to the U.S Food and Drug Administration (FDA).
+Abstract Human-induced pluripotent stem cell-derived cardiomyocytes (hiPSC-CMs) are a new approach methodology (NAM) used in regulatory submissions to the U.S. Food and Drug Administration (FDA).
 This article builds on the previous FDA analysis using a new search strategy to provide an updated landscape of hiPSC-CM studies submitted to the FDA for review.
-The current search method is more comprehensive than the previous ones, emphasizing the importance of standardized keywords in study titles for easier identification of NAMs submitted to FDA.
-Here the authors report an increase in hiPSC-CM studies submitted to FDA, with most using the multielectrode array (MEA) platform.
-In this new analysis, the authors observed that the study methodology, context of use (COU), and reasons for submission are often unclear, despite their importance for regulatory acceptance and review. hiPSC-CM study results are not discussed in many archived reviews, suggesting limited impact on regulatory decisions.
-Detailed reporting to characterize the clinical relevance of findings and systematic submission of hiPSC-CM studies to better understand their predictivity compared to familiar nonclinical assessment methods are key components from a Pharmacology/Toxicology perspective to increase regulatory use of this subset of NAMs.
+The current search method is more comprehensive than the previous ones, emphasizing the importance of standardized keywords in study titles for easier identification of NAMs submitted to the FDA.
+Here, the authors report an increase in hiPSC-CM studies submitted to the FDA, with most using the multielectrode array platform.
+In this new analysis, the authors observed that the study methodology, context of use, and reasons for submission are often unclear, despite their importance for regulatory acceptance and review. hiPSC-CM study results are not discussed in many archived reviews, suggesting limited impact on regulatory decisions.
+Detailed reporting to characterize the clinical relevance of findings and systematic submission of hiPSC-CM studies to better understand their predictivity compared with familiar nonclinical assessment methods are key components from a Pharmacology/Toxicology perspective to increase regulatory use of this subset of NAMs.

 科研通智能强力驱动